Exploring the Potential of Low-bit Training of Convolutional Neural Networks: Mulit-level Scaling Low-bit Tensor Format

-Our work considers three grouping dimensions: 1) grouping by the 1-st dimension of tensor, 2) the 2-nd dimension of tensor, or 3) the 1-st and the 2-nd dimensions simultaneously.
-Group-wise scaling is beneficial because the data ranges vary across different groups, as shown in Fig.~\ref{pic:max-by-group}.
+The dynamic ranges of weight, activation and error are large in training, but we find that these values are not evenly distributed.
+The values in different groups have distinct dynamic ranges, as shown in Fig.~\ref{pic:max-by-group}.
 The blue line shows the max value in each group when activation and error are grouped by channel or sample.
 If we use the overall maximum value (green lines in Fig.~\ref{pic:max-by-group}) as the overall scaling, many small elements will be swamped.
 And usually, there are over half of the groups, in which all elements are smaller than half of the overall maximum (red line).
 Thus, to fully exploit the bit-width, it is natural to use group-wise scaling factors.
-And by using both the tensor-wise and group-wise scaling factors, the bit-width of $\bm{\bar{X}}$ can be largely reduced.
+Our work considers three grouping dimensions: 1) the 1-st dimension of tensor, 2) the 2-nd dimension of tensor, or 3) the 1-st and the 2-nd dimensions simultaneously.